calicorob/calicorob.github.io/_posts/2023-03-11-reading-list.md

 # 2023 Reading List

-Here are the books I've read in 2023.
+Here's a running list of the books I've read in 2023.

 | Title | Author |
 | ---------- | ------ |